-Much of the campus remains pristine and untouched comprised of prairie grasslands and coulee gullies -- shaped by ongoing water and wind erosion.
+Much of the campus remains pristine and untouched comprised of prairie grasslands and coulees -- shaped by ongoing water and wind erosion.
 Previous master plans have advocated planting indigenous plants.
 Largely, the planting on campus has been allowed to grow naturally instead of maintaining formal, manicured lawns.
 Currently, there are no pathway systems providing transition zones between interior and exterior spaces.
 Formal campus gateways are non-existent with Aperture Drive being currently used an arrival point for public transportation.

-A few buildings have been landscaped at key locations - helping create public gathering spaces, such as the south side of the Students' Union Building, the LINC Building, and at Markin Hall.
+Only a few buildings have been landscaped at key locations - helping create public gathering spaces, such as the south side of the Students' Union Building, the LINC Building, and at Markin Hall.
 There is, however, little consideration at these public gathering points to protect individuals from the prevailing environmental factors.
 Wind blows largely from the northwest and southwest and is relatively unimpeded as it moves along the prairie landscape.
-There are proposed windrows and artificial berms along University Drive which attempt to mitigate the effects of wind.
+The Campus Master Plan proposes windrows and artificial berms along University Drive which will mitigate the effects of wind.

-Fig. 2.16 | PEDESTRIAN PLAZA BETWEEN THE LINC AND THE STUDENTS' UNION BUILDING
+Fig. 2.20 | PEDESTRIAN PLAZA BETWEEN THE LINC AND THE STUDENTS' UNION BUILDING